gvwilson/sdxjs/src/doc-generator/index.md

 <div class="include" file="find-following.js" keep="main" />

-The recursive search is straightforward as well---we delete line numbers from the target set and add nodes to the <span g="accumulator" i="Accumulator pattern; design pattern!Accumulator">accumulator</span> as we find matches:
+The recursive search is straightforward as well---we delete line numbers from the target set and add nodes to the [% i "Accumulator pattern" "design pattern!Accumulator" %][% g accumulator %]accumulator[% /g %][% /i %] as we find matches:

 <div class="include" file="find-following.js" keep="findFollowing" />